-Expense reimbursement income is recognised on an accrual basis.
+Expense reimbursement income is recognised on an accrual basis, and if not received at balance date is reflected as a receivable in the Statement of Financial Position.

 (I) Use of estimates

 The Scheme makes estimates and assumptions that affect the reported amounts of assets and liabilities within the current and next financial year.
 Estimates are continually evaluated and are based on historical experience and other factors, including expectations of future events that are believed to be reasonable under the circumstances.